Frederick Carder

 Frederick Carder (September 18, 1863 – December 10, 1963) was a glassmaker, glass designer, and glass artist who was active in the glass industry in both England and the United States, notably for Stevens & Williams and Steuben, respectively.
-Known for his experimentation with form and color, Carder's work remains popular among collectors and can be found in numerous museum collections, including The Corning Museum of Glass, which houses the Frederick Carder Gallery, Chrysler Museum of Art, and the Detroit Institute of Arts.
-He was born in Staffordshire, England, and died in Corning, New York, where he had made his home since 1903.
+Known for his experimentation with form and color, Carder's work remains popular among collectors and can be found in numerous museum collections, including The Corning Museum of Glass, which houses theFrederick Carder Gallery, Chrysler Museum of Art, and the Detroit Institute of Arts.
+He was born in Staffordshire, England, and died in Corning, New York, where he had made his home in 1903.

 Family life

 Frederick Carder was born in the village of Wordsley, near Stourbridge, in Staffordshire, England on September 18, 1863, to parents Caleb and Ann Carder.
 Caleb Carder worked as a salesperson for his father, George Carder, at his pottery, Ley's, formed around 1810.
-Caleb and his brothers (Frederick's uncles) Joshua and Henry took over the pottery after George died, though Caleb ran the pottery alone for many years.
+Caleb and his brothers (Frederick's uncles) Joshua and Henry took over pottery after George died, though Caleb ran the pottery business alone for many years.
 After Caleb's retirement, Frederick's younger brothers Albert and Arthur took over.
 Frederick Carder also had older brothers named Will and George and an older sister named Annie.

 Frederick Carder married Annie Walker on May 21, 1887, in Dudley, Worcestershire.
-They had three children: a daughter Gladys (1889–1969), a son Stanley (1892–29th January 1899), and a son Cyril (1893–1918).
+They had three children: a daughter Gladys (1889–1969), a son Stanley (1892–29 January 1899), and a son Cyril (1893–1918).
 Annie died in May 1943.

 Education

 Carder left school at age 14 to work in his father's pottery.
 He enrolled in night school at the Strourbridge School of Art and the Dudley Mechanic Institute, where he studied chemistry.
-In 1891, Carder started the Wordsley School of Art for glassworkers.
+In 1891, Carder started at the Wordsley School of Art for glassworkers.
 In 1960, Alfred University honored Carder with an honorary doctorate degree.